Safety and Security

 Security Escort Program

 Public Safety personnel are available to accompany anyone to or from the parking areas or other on-campus locations.
 Please call 319-363-1323 ext.1234 or come to the Information Desk for this service.
+This service is available to anyone 24 hours a day.

 Report a Crime